kjartanhr/routinator-aspa-json-to-bird2/readme.md

 into a BIRD2 function you can use to perform ASPA validation.

+(Note that to use the `--enable-aspa` you have to compile Routinator from source.
+I went over this in a [blog post I wrote](https://as51019.com/posts/aspa-bird2/).)

 The resulting function is named `is_aspa_valid()` and you can use it to drop invalid paths with the filter line:

 ```